ligolang/jsligo-training-dapp-shifumi/v1/README.md

 > We propose an implementation for only two players in order to simplify some algorithms.

-The gameplay is simple.
-Each player choose to play `stone`, `paper` or `scissor` and that's all!
-And when each player has played we can conclude thz round.
+The rule is simple.
+Each player chooses to `play` `stone`, `paper` or `scissor` and that's all!
+And when each player has played we can `conclude` the round.

-For this purpose we identity different sequence diagrams.
+For this purpose, we identify different sequence diagrams.

 ## Nominal sequence diagram